 Miami Arts, Inc. (the "School"), is a not-for-profit corporation organized pursuant to Chapter 617, and Section 1002.33, Florida Statutes.
 The governing body of the School is the board of directors of the not-for-profit corporation, which is composed of three members.
 The School is funded by and operates under a charter granted by the sponsoring district, the District School Board of Miami Dade County (the "District").
 The current charter expires on June 30, 2024 and is renewable by mutual written agreement between the School and the District.
 During the term of the charter, the District may terminate the charter if good cause is shown.
-The School's main campus and administrative offices are located in Miami, Florida for students from grades six to twelve with a second campus in Homestead, Florida also serving grades six to twelve.
-These financial statements are for the year ended June 30, 2019, when 1100 students were enrolled in the Miami campus and 601 were enrolled in the Homestead campus for the school year.
+The School's campus and administrative offices are located in Miami, Florida for students from grades six to twelve.
+These financial statements are for the year ended June 30, 2021, when 1,110 students were enrolled for the school year.